Critical configurations for three projective views: Preliminaries for the three-view case

-Among other things, this tells us that three copies of the same quadric form a compatible triple (as long as the cameras are not in the position shown in \cref{fig:impossible_configurations}).
-Let us now cover the non-collinear case.
-For the remainder of the section, unless otherwise stated, we assume that compatible triples of quadrics come from triples of bilinear forms satisfy the non-collinear condition (\ref{eq_non_collinear}), rather than condition (\ref{eq_collinear}).
+Among other things, this shows that as long as the cameras are not in the position shown in \cref{fig:impossible_configurations}, three copies of the same quadric form a compatible triple.
+For the remainder of the section, we assume that compatible triples of quadrics come from triples of bilinear forms that satisfy the non-collinear conditions (\cref{eq:compatible_non_collinear,eq:non_collinear}), rather than \cref{eq:compatible_collinear,eq:collinear}.